 The junction of adjacent units of stones is known as a joint.
 Parallel to the bed of brick or stones is the bed joint.
 Bet joints are thus horizontal mortar joints upon which stones are laid.

-Joints perpendicular to the face of the wall is known as cross joints or vertical joints.
+Joints perpendicular to the face of the wall are known as cross joints or vertical joints.

 Butt joint or square joint